timjoy/portfolio-iro/_posts/2017-10-3-codingJourney.md

 title: codingJourney
 ---

-It started with a local startup, a bootcamp if you will.
+I think it started with a local coding bootcamp.
 The lady there said I would be accepted to it if I completed a certain amount of coursework before a certain date.
 She sent me a link to the online coding coursework.
 Depending on my goals for that week, I would get up at 2, 3, or 4:00 in the morning, make coffee, sit in front of my desktop computer, and start the python coding challenges.
 I would get as much done as I could before I had to leave home for my construction job.
 Then I would hit it again in the evening after dinner.
 I only told two trusted co-workers what I was up to at 3:00 in the morning and why I was tired every day.

 I had been a journeyman floorlayer, a journeyman carpenter,  started my own construction business, and now I was fed up.
 I had reached a dead-end in how I thought about the business.
 I was just done with it.
 Enough is enough.